gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 title: Adding Gatsby Image support to your plugin
 ---

-The [new Gatsby image plugin](https://www.gatsbyjs.com/docs/how-to/images-and-media/using-gatsby-plugin-image) includes React components for displaying images, and these can be used with data from plugins.
+The [new Gatsby image plugin](https://www.gatsbyjs.com/plugins/gatsby-plugin-image) includes React components for displaying images, and these can be used with data from plugins.
 The plugin handles all of the hard parts of displaying responsive images that follow best practices for performance.
 In fact we are confident that it is the fastest way to render images in React, as it can handle blur-up and lazy-loading before React hydration.
 Support for these are available out of the box in `gatsby-transformer-sharp`, so if your plugin downloads images and processes them locally then your users can use the [`gatsbyImageData` resolver](https://www.gatsbyjs.com/docs/how-to/images-and-media/using-gatsby-plugin-image#dynamic-images).
 However, if your CDN can deliver images of multiple sizes with a URL-based API, then the plugin includes a toolkit to allow you to give your users the same great experience without needing to download the images locally.
 It also allows you to create components that display these images dynamically at runtime, without needing to add a GraphQL resolver.

 ## Adding a `gatsbyImageData` GraphQL resolver

 You can give your users the best experience by adding a `gatsbyImageData` resolver to your image nodes.
-This allows you to generate low-resolution or traced SVG images as inline data URIs, so your users can have blurred placeholders.
+This allows you to generate low-resolution or traced SVG images as inline data URIs to use as placeholders.
 You can also calculate the image's dominant color for an alternative placeholder.
 These are the same placeholders that are included with `gatsby-transformer-sharp`, and will give the best experience for your users.
 If you are able to deliver these directly from your CMS or other data source then this is ideal, but otherwise you can use helper functions included in `gatsby-plugin-sharp`.

 There are three steps to add a basic `gatsbyImageData` resolver: